Research, Victoria

 Research is a suburb of Melbourne, Victoria, Australia, 24 km north-east from Melbourne's Central Business District, located within the Shire of Nillumbik local government area.
 Research recorded a population of 2,695 at the 2021 census.

 History

 Settled in the 1850s, Research was the location of extensive orchards by the 1860s.
-The unusual name arose from the gold rush era in Victoria, during the mid 19th century.
-At that time, the locality was known as Swiper's Gully.
-On first attempts, gold was not found at Swiper's Gully.
+The unusual name arose from the Victorian gold rush of the time.
+At first, the locality was known as Swiper's Gully, and gold prospecting proved unsuccessful there.
 Later, gold was found after the gully was searched again.
 Swiper's Gully then became Research Gully, and finally, late in the 19th century, abbreviated to Research.

 Research Post Office opened on 20 October 1902.

 Community

 Much of Research today consists of 1- to 35-acre blocks.
 This area has one of the highest bushfire risks in Australia, due to prolific Eucalyptus and Melaleuca Paperbark trees.
 Consequently, a diverse variety of fauna and flora exist in this ecologically protected zone.

 Research has a variety of facilities, including the Research Football Club, Scout Hall, Tennis Club, Research CFA, Eltham Little Theatre, Balance Gymnastics Club, Eltham Martial Arts Gym, Bushman Fridges and Micky's Fitness Gym.

 The nearest public library is Eltham Library, operated by Yarra Plenty Regional Library.